 Grace to You, Phil Johnson’s rebuttal

-Yes…I know people can make mistakes, and usually when one does, as a teacher, they keep short accounts hopefully, and right the wrong publicly, but not how MacArthur does things.
+Yes…I know people can make mistakes, and usually when one does, as a public teacher, they should keep short accounts hopefully, and right the wrong publicly, but not how MacArthur does things.

 But really, this is the least of MacArthur’s doctrinal errors, please see John MacArthur’s explanation of the only way to be saved here >>>>>

 If you think you can repent unto salvation, no need to read further, then you and Phil and John MacArthur agree.